symeneses/MLS-C01/4_implementation/Deploying.md

 ## SageMaker Neo

-Optimizes trained model to the hardware (Intel, NVIDIA, ARM, Cadence, Qualcomm, and Xilinx) where the model is deployed.
+Optimizes trained models in the hardware (Intel, NVIDIA, ARM, Cadence, Qualcomm, and Xilinx) where the model is deployed.
 It compiles TensorFlow, MXNet, and PyTorch models to create a executable that runs anywhere.

 ## AWS IoTGreengrass